NDepend

 What’s behind the index ^ operator syntactic sugar?

-Actually the C# compiler translates these operators to the structures System.Index and System.Range introduced with .NET Core 3.0.
+Actually, the C# compiler translates these operators to the structures System.Index and System.Range.
+These structures were introduced with .NET Core 3.0 in 2019.
 These structures are also provided by .NET Standard 2.1 but not .NET Standard 2.0.
-It means that you cannot use this syntax within your .NET Framework projects nor .NET Core 1.0 … 2.2 projects.
+It means that you cannot use this syntax within your .NET Framework projects.

 Here is what the compiler does for the index syntax:

-In simple cases the C# compiler doesn’t need the Index structure and can do the indexing-from-the-end work in IL.
+In simple situations, the C# compiler doesn’t need the Index structure and can do the indexing-from-the-end work in IL.

 CSharp Compiler Optimization with Index